 Vidora will will accept data from any timeframe.

-Vidora will receive device information, GDPR and CCPA consent states, user attributes and HTTP User Agent with forwarded events
+Vidora will receive select device information (excluding device identifiers), GDPR and CCPA consent states, and non-reserved user attributes with forwarded events.

 The API key found within Vidora Cortex and used to authenticate requests to the Vidora APIs.